 My articling experience at the City of Ottawa was interesting and varied.
 I had carriage of my own litigation and prosecution files, and I gained tremendous experience in various other areas of law.
 I was given the opportunity to work in French and in English, and was provided with plenty of guidance and feedback throughout my articles.
 This supportive atmosphere made it easy to get mentoring help whenever I needed it, and as a result, I acquired a good understanding of the various facets of Municipal Law, and I developed the confidence and ability to make good decisions in the interests of my clients.

-– Matthieu Charron, Legal Counsel, Litigation and Labour Relations, City of Ottawa
+– Matthieu Charron, Legal Counsel, Civil Litigation, City of Ottawa

 I greatly enjoyed my articling experience with the City of Ottawa.
 As an Articling Student, I had the opportunity to routinely conduct prosecutions in Provincial Offences Court and to represent the City in Small Claims Court in English and French.
 By the end of my articles, I was comfortable autonomously conducting trials and managing files.
 In addition, I was exposed to a diverse range of areas of the law including municipal, labour, human rights, and tort law.
-Articling with the City of Ottawa provided an excellent foundation of skills and knowledge upon which to build an exciting legal career. – Samantha Montreuil, Legal Counsel, Corporate, Development and Environmental Law, City of Ottawa
+Articling with the City of Ottawa provided an excellent foundation of skills and knowledge upon which to build an exciting legal career. – Samantha Montreuil, Legal Counsel, Corporate Commerical, City of Ottawa

 Benefits and Compensation

 - Salary is expected to be in the range of $44,688.28 to $55,140.54 (based on 12 months).

 - At commencement of articling term, Articling Law Students are entitled to dental and extended health benefits, as well as life insurance.